A time-varying bivariate copula joint model for longitudinal and time-to-event data: Discussion

+In the paper, the regular joint model is generalised to have two layer of correlation, allowing us to relax the usually assumed but rarely checked assumption of conditional independence given the random effects in an old joint model.
+But the interpretations of the two dependencies are different.
+The predominant trend in longitudinal process acts on the event process directly by the commonly shared baseline covariates and time-invariant random effects, whose impacts are permanent and directly related to the marginal distribution of the survival sub-model.
+On the other hand, the unexplained variations have a dynamic but local influence on the event process via a time-varying bivariate copula and it does not affect the marginal distribution of the survival process.

+In simulation studies, all the sub-models are correctly specified but fitted under different copulas.
+The estimators from the regular joint model may or may not present biases depending on the correlation structures in the bivariate copula for generating the data, while the estimators from the bivariate $t_{\nu}$ and Gaussian copula joint models are generally robust.
+The proposed models also have superior performance in predicting survival probability compared to the regular joint model for having stronger discrimination capability and lower prediction error, and this is especially obvious when the correlation in the bivariate copulas, described by Kendall's tau function $\tau(t),$ is high.

+The simulations also suggests both the parameter estimation and survival prediction are insensitive to the selection of the bivariate copula.
+Due to computational simplicity, selecting the bivariate Gaussian copula joint model seems to be a reasonable choice in practice.
+More attention should be paid on how to select a correlation function that are complicated enough to capture the real one and AIC and BIC criteria are applied to determine the optimal knot locations.
+Although even more computational expensive, the approaches of using larger number of knots by adding a roughness penalty term on the log-likelihood could also be explored in the future.

 The real data application on the PBC dataset indicates our model provides significantly better fitting than the regular joint model.
-Although there are no obvious differences in the regression parameters, the population mean function $\mu(t)$ in the regular joint model is slightly higher than the proposed model at later time points.
-The fitted correlation $\hat{\rho}(t)$ also indicates there is strong extra correlation between the two processes not accounted for by the random effects.
-The dynamic prediction of survival probabilities also shows the proposed models provide significant better predictions between $t=8$ and 11, when the correlation is strongest.
+Despite that there are no obvious differences in the regression parameters between the proposed models and the regular joint model, the fitted correlation $\hat{\tau}(t)$ indicates there is strong extra correlation between the two processes arising from the local biological variation.
+The dynamic prediction of survival probabilities also shows the proposed models provide significant better predictions between $t=7$ and 11, where the correlation is strongest.